oZelloX/QA-portfolio-/automationexercise/manual_testing/registration/test_cases/TC_REG_NAV_001_signup_button_presence.md

 ## Test Case: Presence of "Sign Up" Button on Registration Page

 - **ID**: TC_REG_NAV_001
-- **Title**: Verify that the "Sign Up" button exists on the registration page
+- **Title**: Verify that the "Sign Up" button is present on the registration page
 - **Feature**: Registration – Navigation Buttons
-- **Priority**: High
+- **Priority**: Medium
 - **Type**: UI
 - **Preconditions**: User is on the registration page

 ### Test Steps
-1. Observe the "Sign Up" button on the registration page
+1. Visually inspect the page for the presence of the button "Sign Up"

 ### Expected Result
-The "Sign Up" button is present in the DOM structure of the page and clearly visible (not hidden via styles).
+The "Sign Up" button is clearly visible on the page.

 ### Actual Result
 <!-- To be filled after execution -->